L5249/comp2850-minimal-solution/evidence_folder/notes.md

 ---

 ### Q2: What frustrates you?
 **Response**: "When working, I feel like there should be some hierarchical structure, for instance one main task, with sub tasks and the card should have a progress bar of how many sub tasks have been completed."
 (Me: "So why is this frustrating?")
-"Once task get slightly too complex it just turns into one massive task list for one task, where things aren't truely broken down so progress can't be tracked as clearly"
+"Once task get slightly too complex it just turns into one massive task list for one task, where things aren't truely broken down so progress can't be tracked as clearly.
+Also when I make any changes, I don't get any feedback when the task is added updated ext,I would like some confirmation. "

 **Observations**:
 - Lack of structure
 - Organisation on large tasks can slip
-- A fix for this could be to introduce a subtask system
+- editing task need some sort of confirmation so the user knows that the action is actually completed.

-**Themes**: `subtasks`, `organisation`, `structure`
+**Themes**: `subtasks`, `organisation`, `structure`, `confirmation`

 ---